 BA118 Bangalore to London departing 7:00AM arriving 12:40PM

-We can expect that Toronto, Dubai, Tel Aviv, and Bangalore, will be the first four long haul destinations to be operated by the A350-1000.
+We can expect that Toronto, Dubai, Tel Aviv, and Bangalore, will be the first four long haul destinations to be served by the A350-1000.
 That’s because British Airways will only have four A350s by the end of 2019, and those routes use up all of those “frames.”

 With a bit more efficiency they might be able to squeeze in one more short route, but I doubt that will happen.